dramikei/pokedex/README.md

-# pokedex
+# Pokedex
-Simple Pokedex App - Devslopes
+Simple Pokedex App taught by - Devslopes

 # What is this Pokedex app, and what does it Do?